elotl/kip/README.md

 **Credentials Option 1 - Configuring AWS API keys:**

-Use `envsubst` to apply virtual-kubelet-config.yaml with your keys and apply the virtual-kubelet-config.yaml ConfigMap:

-    export aws_access_key_id="<your aws access key>"
-    export aws_secret_access_key="<your aws secret access key>"
-    envsubst '$aws_access_key_id,aws_secret_access_key' < deploy/virtual-kubelet-config.yaml | kubectl apply -f -

-Alternatively you can edit the file by hand, replacing the two templated environment variables with your access keys and apply the manifest.
+Open [deploy/virtual-kubelet.yaml](deploy/virtual-kubelet.yaml) in an editor, find the virtual-kubelet-config ConfigMap and fill in the values for `accessKeyID` and `secretAccessKey` under `data.server.yml.cloud.aws`.

 **Credentials Option 2 - Instance Profile Credentials:**

-Kip can use credentials from an instance profile of the VM it is running on.
-This setup assumes the user has already provisioned a node with the correct [instance profile](#docs/kip-iam-permissions.md).
-To use instance profile credentials, leave the `accessKeyID` and `secretAccessKey` blank in virtual-kubelet-config.yaml.
+Kip can use credentials from an [AWS instance profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) of the VM it is running on.
+To use an instance profile, create an IAM policy with the [minimum Kip permissions](#docs/kip-iam-permissions.md).
+Then apply that instance profile to the node that will run the Kip provider pod.
+The pod must run on the cloud instance that the instance profile is attached to.

-    export aws_access_key_id=""
-    export aws_secret_access_key=""
-    envsubst '$aws_access_key_id,aws_secret_access_key' < deploy/virtual-kubelet-config.yaml | kubectl apply -f -

 **Step 2: Apply virtual-kubelet.yaml**

-The resources in virtual-kubelet.yaml create ServiceAccounts Roles and a virtual-kubelet Deployment to run the provider.
-[Kip is not stateless](docs/state.md), virtual-kubelet.yaml will also create a PersistentVolume to store the provider data.
+The resources in [virtual-kubelet.yaml](deploy/virtual-kubelet.yaml) create ServiceAccounts Roles and a virtual-kubelet Deployment to run the provider.
+[Kip is not stateless](docs/state.md), the manifest will also create a PersistentVolume to store the provider data.

     kubectl apply -f deploy/virtual-kubelet.yaml

+After applying the manifest, you should see a new virtual-kubelet pod in the kube-system namespace and a new node named virtual-kubelet in the cluster.

 ## Running Pods on Virtual Kubelet